wmadill/weewx-orcas-skin/README.md

 responsive.

 ## Plans
-- Improve small screen layouts, particularly on the forecast page
-- In the same vein decide how best to show the graphs on a small screen
+- Decide how best to show the graphs on a small screen
 - Figure out why the NOAA pages have disappeared
-- Display the times on the graphs in the same HH:MM format as elsewhere
 - Add copyrights and links to the sources for the components used in this version
 - Cleanup the HTML markup which is largely untouched from the original code